patkarlab/smMIPS-Detection-Pipeline/README.md

 # smMIPS-Detection-Pipeline

 ## Introduction
-smMIPS-Detection-Pipeline is a bioinformatics analysis pipeline to identify somatic mutations from Illumina Next Generation Sequencing data.
+smMIPS-Detection-Pipeline is a bioinformatics analysis pipeline to identify somatic mutations from Illumina Next Generation Sequencing data for libraries prepared using smMIPS.
 The pipeline is built using Nextflow (version 20.04.1).
+The pipeline trims adapters, creates paired end assembly, maps the reads to the human genome, uses GATK Best Practices to create BAM files.
+CoverView is used to report read depth coverage and quality metrics of the data.
+A variety of variant callers are used to call mutations followed by a machine learning based algorithm in SomaticSeq to create a consensus based VCF.
+Platypus and Freebayes are used to call INDELs.
+FLT3-ITD variants are called using Get-ITD.
+The variants are then annotated with ANNOVAR and CAVA and formatted using custom scripts.

 ## Pipeline Summary